lineality/Online_Voting_Using_One_Time_Pads/README.md

 University of North Carolina at Charlotte https://www.researchgate.net/publication/227617394_Roll_Off_at_the_Top_of_the_Ballot_Intentional_Undervoting_in_American_Presidential_Elections

-Step 8: (Check completed-ballot for errors)
+Step 8: (Check Completed-Ballot for Errors)
 (see step 7?)

-Step 9: (Encrypt the completed-Ballot)
+Step 9: (Encrypt the Completed-Ballot)
 Q: if an anonymized blockchain system is used, is there a need to encrypt the submitted ballot?

 Step 10: (voter Submit encrypted-ballot over network)